jedisct1/libsodium-doc/helpers/padding.md

 # Padding

 Most modern cryptographic constructions disclose message lengths.
-The ciphertext for a given message will always have the same length, or add a constant number of bytes to it.
+The ciphertext for a given message will always have the same length or a constant number of bytes added to it.

 For most applications, this is not an issue.
 But in some specific situations, such as interactive remote shells, hiding the length may be desirable.
 Padding